arcadia-unity/ArcadiaGodot/README.md

 Status
 ------
-ArcadiaGodot is alpha software, the API and installation methods will be subject to change.
+ArcadiaGodot is at a 1.0 release and the existing API should not change.

 Community
 ---------